Request a Demo

 In this article, we will explore how an LOI works, when to use it, its benefits, and how contract management best practices can be applied to this type of document.

-The Letter of Intent serves several important purposes in a business deal.
+A letter of intent serves several essential purposes in a business deal.
 It is often the starting point of negotiations before a formal contract is proposed.
+You can use a letter of intent to:

 1. Express Serious Intent for a Deal